davatorium/rofi/doc/rofi-theme.5.markdown

 * **fixed-height**:    boolean
     Always show `lines` rows, even if fewer elements are available.
 * **dynamic**:         boolean
-    If the size should change when filtering the list, or if it should keep the original height.
+    `True` if the size should change when filtering the list, `False` if it should keep the original height.
 * **scrollbar**:       boolean
     If the scrollbar should be enabled/disabled.
 * **scrollbar-width**: distance